paypal/paypal-android/docs/PayPalNativeCheckout/README.md

 In order to integrate PayPalNative checkout, you will need:

-1. An app client ID and corresponding secret.
-This is to generate and access token that will allow you to create payment tokens, capture funds and authorize customers to place orders.
+1. A PayPal client ID and corresponding secret.
+This is to generate an access token that will allow you to create payment tokens, capture funds and authorize customers to place orders.
 2. Setting a return URL.

 A return URL is required for redirecting users back to the app after authenticating.
 Please reference our [developer documentation](https://developer.paypal.com/docs/business/native-checkout/android/) to create said url and also to learn about how to create a new PayPal application as well.